 SATA SSD vs NVMe: what's the difference?

 If you're in the market for a super-fast SSD that won't be encumbered by its interface, you need to move beyond SATA to NVMe (also called PCI Express, PCIe NVMe, or just NVMe).
-Most NVMe SSDs are mounted directly to the motherboard in an M.2 slot.
+Most NVMe SSDs are are just 22mm wide and 80mm long (so about a third shorter than a stick of RAM) and are mounted directly to the motherboard in an M.2 slot, so no more having to route SATA and power cables around your case.
 If your motherboard doesn't have such a slot, there's only one way to unleash the speed: a PCIe add-in card (AIC).
 These add-in cards will fit in a spare PCIe x4 or x16 slot and are monstrously quick, as well as monstrously expensive.

 What size SSD should I buy?